Family research in Felitto, Campania, Italy

 S. MARIA ASSUNTA – 84055 FELITTO SA

-For our experience, if you plan to come here to visit Felitto, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Felitto we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 1. My great grandfather and his family were born in Felitto in the 1800’s.
 I would love to know if we still have relatives over there??
 Thank you.